tomtzook/frc-learn-docs/java/program-memory.md

 > [!NOTE]
 > If you ever heared the term _stack overflow_ or _stack overrun_, this usually refers to an issue where
 > the program has reached the end of the stack.
 I.e. it has no more space in the stack and cannot continue.
-> It could also refer to situations where code access the wrong locations on the stack.
+> It could also refer to situations where code accesses the wrong locations on the stack.

 For another example, I've set up a program with a debugger to show how the stack is managed for us
 ```java